Last Updated on May 22, 2022 by Nancie

 How Far Can a Squirrel Jump?

-My Keep Squirrels Off Branch Hung Suet post covers strategies for positioning both suet and seed feeders.
+My post on how to baffle suet hung on a branch covers strategies for positioning both suet and seed feeders.

 Can I Set Up My Bird Feeders Once and Never Have to Change Anything?

 Probably not.
 I find I need to make at least minor adjustments to my feeders every year.
 Most often, the reason is that a branch or other plant that was outside of squirrel jumping distance last year has grown.
 For example, I had a poke weed plant that grew too large and too close to a pole-mounted feeder this summer.
 This gave squirrels a jumping off point that wasn’t there before.
 Removing the plant removed the squirrel’s access.
 Other times in the past a branch grew and I needed to move the feeder rather than cut the branch.